ויצעק העם אל־משׁה ויתפלל משׁה אל־יהוה ותשׁקע האשׁ׃

 I noticed that the Siddur, the Jewish book of prayers, is in the first person of the plural.
-It is mostly expressed in “Please help us”, “Our Father , our King…” and or almost never in the first person (“I”)!
+It is mostly expressed in “Please help us”, “Our Father , our King…” and, or almost never, in the first person (“I”)!
 This shows that Jewish people saw themselves as a community, not just as individuals.
-Many of HaShem’s communications with Israel also such as the Aaronic Blessing which we saw last week, are in the second person of the singular, which shows that HaShem looked at the whole of Israel as a single unit.
+Many of HaShem’s communications with Israel, such as the Aaronic Blessing which we saw last week, address Israel in the second person of the singular, which shows that HaShem looked at the whole of Israel as a single unit.
 Even the Master taught us to pray using that model.

 'Our Father in heaven! ...
 Give us the food we need today.
 Forgive us what we have done wrong, as we too have forgiven those who have wronged us.
 And do not lead us into hard testing, but keep us safe from the Evil One.
 (Mat 6:9-13 CJB)

 Why do I bring the subject of community up?
-As the legislator of a group, Moshe probably knew that it is possible to please all the people, sometimes; that it is also possible to please some of the people all the time; that it is impossible to please all the people all the time.
-I heard it said by a politicien one time that “no legislation is ever perfect.”
+As the legislator of a group, Moshe probably knew that it is possible to please all the people, sometimes; that it is also possible to please some of the people all the time; and that it is impossible to please all the people all the time.
+I heard it said by a politician one time that “no legislation is ever perfect.”
 We are social creatures, and as social creatures we have a need to live with others and when we live with others, we do not always get what we want, how and when we want it.
 There is no way around it; consensus requires give and take and.
 And still people complain.

-I am a believer in the positive traits of human nature so I think that when faced with the reality of the need for give and take for consensus, people agree to it.
+I am a believer in the positive traits of human nature, so I think that when faced with the reality of the need for give and take for consensus, people agree to it.
 Why do we complain then?
-It is just because we don’t get what we want or do we have an agenda?
+Is it just because we don’t get what we want?
+Do we have an agenda?

-First the people of Israel complain of their hardship till they get a good wallop from HaShem.
-Then the Mixed Multitude of Gentiles that had come with them from Egypt starts pining for the nice food of Egypt and complain about the bread daily freely given to them from the very vaults of Heaven.
+First the people of Israel complain of their hardship that is until they get a good wallop from HaShem.
+Then the “mixed multitude” of Gentiles that had come with them from Egypt starts pining for the nice food of Egypt; they complain about the bread freely given to them daily from the very vaults of Heaven.

-Next, the mixed crowd that was with them grew greedy for an easier life; while the people of Isra'el, for their part, also renewed their weeping and said, "If only we had meat to eat!
-We remember the fish we used to eat in Egypt -- it cost us nothing! -- and the cucumbers, the melons, the leeks, the onions, the garlic!
+Next, that same mixed multitude that was with them grew greedy for an easier life; the people of Isra'el for their part, renewed their weeping and said, "If only we had meat to eat!
+We remember the fish we used to eat in Egypt -- it cost us nothing! -- and the cucumbers, melons, leeks, onions, garlic!
 But now we're withering away, we have nothing to look at but this manna."
 (Num 11:4-6 CJB)